lgaudencio/warsaw-uprising-1944/README.md

 * 404 Page
     * A 404 page is implemented and will only display if the user navigates to a broken link.
-    * If the user comes across the 404 page, there will be a link which will take them back to the Home page without having to use the back button on the brower.
+    * If the user comes across the 404 page, there will be a link which will take them back to the Home page without having to use the back button on the browser.
 The logo on top of the page will also guide the user back to the Home page.

   ![404 error page](assets/images/error-page.png)